 Students with professional experience can get a head start on their applied technology degree.
 The associate of applied technology program allows students with at least 15 credit hours in technology, business or technical training to transfer up to 30 hours of college credit in a technical specialty.

-- The Bachelor of Science in Justice Administration at RSU was recognized as one of 2015’s 50 Best Value Colleges for a Criminal Justice Degree by a national ranking firm.
+- The B.S. in Justice Administration was recognized as one of 2015’s 50 Best Value Colleges for a Criminal Justice Degree by a national ranking firm.

-- The Bachelor of Science in Business Information Technology emphasizes both business communication and technical skill, which allows students to work in various aspects of computer programming, computer networking, multimedia and software development.
+- The B.S. in Business Information Technology emphasizes both business communication and technical skill, which allows students to work in various aspects of computer programming, computer networking, multimedia and software development.

 - Most programs are offered both traditionally and fully online.
 This allows students to choose to live on campus and attend traditional classes or take online classes from any place in the world.